NZ falls meters short of Cricket World Cup glory

 LONDON — Martin Guptill slumped to his knees, tears in his eyes.
-He’d just been sprinting, bat stretched in front of him, and New Zealand’s first Cricket World Cup triumph was in his grasp.
+He’d just been sprinting, bat outstretched, and New Zealand’s first Cricket World Cup triumph was in his grasp.

 But he was run out.
 Three measly meters short.